Babies love the sun and playing outdoors. Keeping your baby safe in the sun is an important part of your kid’s health.

 Keep their bedrooms cool.
 During the hot hours of the day, keep the curtains closed to stop the sun from heating it up.
 If it's safe, keep the windows open to allow a breeze in.
 Keep bed clothes to a minimum.
 If it's really hot, babies don't need much more than a nappy at night time.

-Remember that cars get really hot, so don't leave babies sitting in cars.
+Every year babies die from being left in hot cars.
 Use the air conditioning or open the windows and try to park in the shade.

 - Open windows

 - Don’t leave children or babies in the car

 As long as you're sensible, your baby can have a fantastic time in the summer or on holiday.